jaylinski/wordpress-plugin-smtp-relay/readme.md

-# SMTP Relay Wordpress Plugin
+# SMTP Relay WordPress Plugin

 This plugin lets you configure a SMTP relay for outgoing emails.